axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 **Token Control**

-Before linking tokens, ensure you have Token permissions.
+Before linking, ensure you have Token permissions.
 Permission requirements depend on the manager type:

-- **LOCK_UNLOCK**: No token control or minter permissions required for that token
+- **LOCK_UNLOCK**: No token control or minter permissions required

-- **MINT_BURN**: You must have the [TreasuryCap](https://docs.sui.io/references/framework/sui_sui/coin#sui_coin_TreasuryCap) for the token on Sui to transfer it to the token manager
+- **MINT_BURN**: You must have the [TreasuryCap](https://docs.sui.io/references/framework/sui_sui/coin#sui_coin_TreasuryCap) for the coin on Sui to transfer it to the token manager (`CoinManagement`) in Sui ITS.

 ## Token Manager Types